roberto-pf/SpringAngularJS/README.txt

-Simple application to integrate Spring with AngularJS using the following:
+﻿Simple application to integrate Spring with AngularJS using the following:

 - Spring has been configured with Spring Boot with the following modules